rethinkdb/docs/api/python/manipulating-tables/table_create.md

 Create a table.
 A RethinkDB table is a collection of JSON documents.

-If successful, the operation returns an object: `{created: 1}`.
+If successful, the operation returns an object: `{'created': 1}`.
 If a table with the same name already exists, the operation throws `RqlRuntimeError`.

 Note: that you can only use alphanumeric characters and underscores for the table name.